npawan98/Reactcomponents/Navbar #1/readme.md

-# Navbar with side drawer
+# Minimal Navbar with side drawer